anthonyjoeseph/spectacles-ts/blog-post.md

 // app: { a: number[] }
 // app = { a: [123, 456] }
 ```

+(For more on fp-ts, check out the appendix)

 You can even change a value's type this way: